-You shall be picked up from the Istanbul airport, Istanbul hotel ,Istanbul Marina or your cruise ship port in Istanbul.
-Your Edirne Tour guide will hold up a sign with your name on it.
-Edirne tour will take approximately 8 hours and after will drive you back to your Istanbul hotel ,Istanbul Marina ,Istanbul airport or Istanbul harbor in Turkey.
+You shall be picked up from Istanbul airport, Istanbul hotel ,Istanbul Marina or the cruise ship port in Istanbul.
+Your Edirne Tour guide will hold up a sign with your name on it so you can easily find your allocated tour guide and transfer service for the day.
+This Edirne tour will take approximately 10 hours and afterwards we will then drive you back to your Istanbul hotel ,Istanbul Marina ,Istanbul airport or Istanbul harbor in Turkey.

 What’s Not Included